meta power solutions

 The efficiency of a transformer is the ratio between its output and input power.
 Ideally, a transformer would have an efficiency of 100%.
 However, iron and copper losses cause the output power to be lower than the input power.
 Transformer efficiency is a measure of the degree of loss in a transformer device.
 It is measured through the following formula:

-Where η is transformer efficiency (in %), POUT is the output power (in W), and PIN is the input of the transformer unit (in W).
+Where η is transformer efficiency (in %) , P OUT is the output power (in W) , and P IN is the input of the transformer unit (in W).

 Example: